Welcome Bass Pro Outdoor Days!

 Would you like to set up a booth at our festival?
 Becoming a vendor is a great way to participate in the festival while supporting a good cause!
 Here’s how to get set up:

-- Educational, non-profit, commercial (but not art/craft), and food vendors register with Greenway Network.
+- Educational, non-profit, commercial (but not art/craft), and food vendors please email Greenway Network at email@example.com to register.

 - The festival layout is here.
-Booths are assigned by either Craft Monster or Greenway Network.
+Booths are assigned by Greenway Network.
 When you check in on the day of the festival, you will be given an updated map and your booth assignment.